CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 #### Viewing list of commands : `help`

-When unsure of the available commands or command format, <kbd>Enter</kbd> help.
-If you enter an incorrect command, eg. search, the instruction for using each command will be displayed as well.<br>
+Type help and pressing <kbd>Enter</kbd> to open the help window.
+If you enter an incorrect command, eg. happy, the instruction for using each command will be displayed as well.<br>
  Format: `help`

 #### Adding a task: `add`
 To add a new task to Taskell, use the add command.<br>
+> Take Note!
+Dates need to refer to the current week dates the task was keyed in.
+Eg.
+> "tomorrow" and "thursday" is valid but "next Saturday" is invalid.
+> Only the words "on" or "by" has to be used to seperate deadline from task description.
+Thus, > for example, `add buy banana by Friday`, buy banana is the task description and
+> Friday is the deadline.
+They are separated using the word "by".<br>

 Formats:
 - `add TASK ITEM` <br>
 This format can be used to add floating tasks without any deadlines.<br>